Pizhevsky/keyhook_booking/README.md

 ## What I implemented
 - Ability to switch between users 2 tenants and 2 managers for testing purposes.
 - Managers can add availability slots by specific date and by the weekday.
-- Tenants can view and book and cancel slots.
+- Tenants can view, book and cancel slots.
 - Managers can view booked slots and cancel them.
 - Managers can edit and delete availabilities.
 - Server prevents double-booking via UNIQUE constraint and additional checks.